Trellon/Starter-Theme/README.md

 1. SMACSS compliant with well organized code
 2. Beautiful, attractive tyopgrahy presented in a uniform way
 3. Emphasis on horizontal regions spanning the width of the browser
-3. Mobile first apporach with well defined breakpoints used throughout the theme
+4. Mobile first apporach with well defined breakpoints used throughout the theme
-4. Very specific application of selectors using mixins instead of markup (similar to Zen Grids)
+5. Very specific application of selectors using mixins instead of markup (similar to Zen Grids)
+6. Strong workflow production stack to allow efficient theming

 # Requirements